bbatsov/batsov.com/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.md

 ## Prelude

-I'm generally known as one of the biggest supporters of GNU/Linux, I've taught courses on Linux administration, I've spoken at Linux conferences and I naturally use Linux as my primary desktop on all my machines.
+I'm generally known as one of the biggest supporters of GNU/Linux.
+I've taught courses on Linux administration, I've spoken at Linux conferences and I naturally use Linux as my primary desktop operating system on all my machines.
 Well, that last part is not so true anymore.
 Here the story begins...

 ## The background